1920 Akron Pros season: Standings

-Post season
+Postseason

 Since there were no playoff system in the APFA until 1932, a meeting was held to determine the 1920 NFL Champions.
 Each team that showed up had a vote to determine the champions.
 Since the Akron Pros had a 1.000 winning percentage, the Pros were awarded the Brunswick-Balke Collender Cup on April 30, 1921.
 The trophy was a "silver-loving cup", donated by the Brunswick-Balke-Collender Company.
 This decision, however, would arise with controversy.
 The Staleys and the All-Americans each stated that they should win the award because they had more wins and were not beaten by the Akron Pros.
 Each player from the Pros was also awarded with a golden fob.
 It was of a football and "1920", "WORLD CHAMPIONS", and each players' first initial and last name was inscribed on the fob.

 Five players from the Pros received awards.
 On December 2, King and Pollard were named 1st Team, Alf Cobb was named 2nd Team, and Nash as well as Brad Tomlin were named 3rd Team all AFPA by the Rock Island Argus.
 The Pros did not officially celebrate their championship season until the following year.
 In October 1921, most of the team was invited to the Elks Club of Akron, which was labeled as "a grand homecoming celebration for the world's champions".
-Pollard was congratulated during an Akron Merchants Association of Colored Business Men's meeting.